SkyTemple/skytemple-files/skytemple_files/graphics/dma/README.rst

 The lowest eight bits (if not "extra")
 ######################################
-If a bit is set, it means there is a wall on that neighboring tile, otherwise it means there is none there.
+If a bit is set, it means the neighbor tile has the same property (floor/not floor) as the current tile.

 +---------+---------------------------------------+
 | Bit     | Direction                             |